unjs/unstorage/docs/2.drivers/cloudflare.md

 **Note:** This driver uses native fetch and works universally!
 For a direct usage in a cloudflare worker environment, please use `cloudflare-kv-binding` driver for best performance!

-Make sure to install the required dependency:

-:pm-install{name="ofetch"}

 ```js
 import { createStorage } from "unstorage";
 import cloudflareKVHTTPDriver from "unstorage/drivers/cloudflare-kv-http";